nomemory/andreinc-site/_posts/2025-03-17-the-trickonometry-of-math-olympiad-inequalities.md

 ---

-# Grouping terms
+# Grouping and Splitting Terms

 Solving more complex inequality problems requires more than just applying the general formula.
 A common approach involves strategically grouping terms to our advantage, then applying the Arithmetic Mean-Geometric Mean (AM-GM) inequality—or another relevant inequality—to each group.

 Finally, we combine the resulting inequalities to form a larger, more powerful inequality.

 With practice, this technique will become second nature.
 However, at first glance, it may seem unintuitive.